pavanpc/Events-Aggregator/README.md

    1. The events should be processed in realtime.Assuming huge number of events, I decided to go with kafka.

    2. Also the backend will not be heavy as it just needs to publish events to kafka.
+   3. Its Realtime, Scalable to handle large data volume, Low latency and Fault tolerant.

 ###Real time event processing